panoply/syncify/examples/using-paths/readme.md

 # Syncify using Paths

 Example usage of custom directory architecture in Syncify.
-Using the `paths` configuration option, you can create custom structures according to your preference or project requirements.
+Using the `paths` configuration option, you can create custom `input` structures according to your preference or project requirements.

+> The [Using Rename](/examples/using-rename/) example extends upon this example to showcase how we can use `paths` to also rename files.

 <pre><code><strong>PASSWORD</strong>  →   <code>access</code>
 <strong>PREVIEW</strong>   →   <a href="https://syncify.myshopify.com?preview_theme_id=137588605169">https://syncify.myshopify.com?preview_theme_id=137588605169</a>